Weeds in Cochrane

 Parks and Open Spaces follows the Town’s Pest Management Administrative Directive.
 It is used as a guide to ensure all reasonable steps are taken to protect and enhance our natural, recreational and non-recreational environments through an integrated pest management and vegetation approach.

 This integrated approach combines cultural and mechanical practices such as fertilizing, cutting, trimming, aerating, etc.,with chemical practices such as herbicide applications.
 We try to minimize chemical application; when we do feel it necessary to treat, we spot-spray as much as possible, only spraying the areas affected by the weed.
 As well, application is limited to one application per site per target pest annually.

 The Town only uses products registered and approved by Health Canada for use in residential areas.
-Products used by the Town may be the same as products available for sale, but with a different name.
-For example, Par III (used for dandelions) has the same ingredients as Killex or Trillion.
 Use is advertised in advance of seasonal application and signs are posted prior to and during application.

 In general, dandelions are targeted in the spring in local parks, greenbelts and sports fields as required.
 While thistle and other noxious and prohibited noxious weeds are targeted in July and August throughout the town.
 Parks and Open Spaces monitors and treats any unexpected weed throughout the season.

 The Town requires you to control weeds in your yard under the Nuisance and Unsightly Premises Bylaw or the Alberta Weed Control Act.

 For more information, please contact Parks and Open Spaces at 403-851-2590.